Getting around Prince George by bus couldn't be easier.

 Transit is free for all riders on general voting days for local elections, referendum/assent voting, Federal and Provincial elections, and by-elections.

-Note: Free fares to not apply for advanced voting days.
+Note: Free fares do not apply for advanced voting days.

 Registered GoByBike Week participants can show bus drivers their helmets during GoByBike and ride transit for free.
 Residents who have a long commute can still participate by using transit for part of their trip.

 National Seniors' Day

 Fares will be free for residents 65+ years of age with a valid ID every October 1.
 Seniors are encouraged to use the transit system to expand their mobility options and new riders are encouraged to use the Transit Travel Training Guide as an introduction to the PG transit network which was developed with feedback from seniors in our community.

 Food for Fare

 Over three days in December, residents can donate a non-perishable food item when boarding a bus to ride for free.
 All donations go to local community food banks.
 Information on valid Food for Fare days in December may be found on BC Transit's Prince George Alerts section.

 Free Fares for Class Rides

 The City of Prince George is happy to announce the Free Fare for Class Rides program.
 Council approved the program to waive fares for classes K-12 that express interest in using the transit system for field trips (destinations must be located on transit routes).

 - Teachers must submit an application for their class a minimum of two (2) weeks before the trip.